ValentaA/Bounties/README.md

 Note: Bounties folder is made just for logs, screens and outputs from the tools like Gobuster, nmap etc.You can change that with the right click on Console/Console2 tab and then connect to remote locations like python web server and shared folders.
-You can use the same method to configure irc(Chat) and AI forms.
+You can use the same method to configure IRC(Chat) form and integrate the browser based chat of your choice and do the same with the AI form to use AI based chat like Microsoft Copilot or ChatGPT.

 ![loc](https://github.com/ValentaA/Bounties/assets/90060698/331b3105-dbfc-4a32-973c-1dd41acce239)